 The investment returns on the insurance investment funds belong to policyholders and the Company does not bear the risk associated with these assets (outside of guarantees offered).
 Accordingly, investment income earned and expenses incurred by these funds and payments to policyholders have the same corresponding change in the reserve for unit-linked liabilities.
-Such changes, have no effect on the Company's results of operations and are therefore not separately presented in the statements of income.
-Management fee income earned by the Company for managing the insurance investment funds is included in other income.
+Such changes have no effect on the Company's results of operations and are therefore not separately presented in the statements of income.
+Management fee income earned by the Company for managing the insurance investment funds and the monthly load and cost of insurance charges are included in other income.